Singapore, Hong Kong first in Colt's major Asia network investment

 The Colt IQ Network is a 100Gbps optimised network optimised for SDN, NFV and cloud services and distributed to more than 200 data centers and carrier hotels globally.

-The company also owns 34 data centres across Europe and manages seven in Asia Pacific, all integrated into the Colt network.
+The company also owns 34 data centers across Europe and manages seven in Asia Pacific, all integrated into the Colt network.

 Colt has been increasing its investment in Asia in recent times, launching the Colt IP Access Service, expanding its etherXen for AWS connectivity and introducing the Colt E-LAN Services in Singapore in the second half of 2016.